Lusito/blog/src/blog/pages/toilet-papers/163-dont-drink-so-much.page.md

 ---
-tags: ["Progressive Enhancement", "Partial Hydration", "React", "JavaScript", "TypeScript", "Web Development", "Toilet Paper"]
+tags:
+  [
+    "Progressive Enhancement",
+    "Partial Hydration",
+    "React",
+    "JavaScript",
+    "TypeScript",
+    "Web Development",
+    "Toilet Paper",
+  ]
 title: "Don't Drink So Much: Reducing Frontend Code"
 description: >
   Some developers keep using the tools they are used to, rather than the best tool for the job.
   Recently, I had to work on a Multi Page Application, which was rendered using a Single Page Application Framework.
 Here are my thoughts on how to do it better.
 created: "2022-06-03"
 modified: "2022-08-21"
 ---